 been lifted” from their shoulders.
 Both continue on the force.
 Sharman is a

-Senior Officer in a London borough and Fagan is currently undergoing SWAT
+Senior Officer in a London borough and Fagan is currently undergoing SWAT training.

 Mark Williams told Force Science News: “The painstaking research by Dr.

 Lewinski and his team has helped to ensure that justice was delivered in